MTD Property Management & Sales logo

 Be sure to include holdover clauses in the

 rental agreement.
-They should detail the tenancy terms if the renter stays beyond the lease term.
+They should detail the tenancy terms if the renter stays beyond the term.

 Be Proactive about Enforcing the Lease Terms